aptech/docs/docs/CR-cdir.rst

         will be used.
 If not, the current default drive will be used.
     :type s: string

-    :returns: y (string), containing the drive and full path name of the current directory on the specified drive.
+    :returns: **dir** (string) - containing the drive and full path name of the current directory on the specified drive.

 Remarks
 -------